10220 103 Street NW, Edmonton (Updated post below)

 The Patatas Bravas is fried potatoes topped with a spicy garlic aoili sauce and green onions.
 Really simple and good flavours.
 I feel like the other dishes in the same price range might be better since potatoes are so cheap, but this was still relatively good.

 Lastly, for savoury food, we got Sabor’s seafood paella.
 This is the same dish that’s served at their sister restaurant upstairs.
 It comes with prawns, scallops, calamari, mussles, and clams and veggies on top of a saffron-infused rice.
 This came out with a very generous amount of seafood.
 There was a nice amount of everything.
 The squid pieces were nice and tender and cooked perfectly.
 Overall, it was a really good dish, and did have a generous amount of seafood.
-That being said though, for 32 dollars, I really could have gotten like 4-5 other small tapas, which I think I would have preferred.
-I do like to try an assortment of foods!
-But it was pretty good.
+That being said though, for 32 dollars.
+Pretty good, but I think I would prefer to get 4-5 other small tapas.
+I like to try an assortment of foods and share!
+Just a personal preference.

 For dessert, we got their cheesecake and creme brulee.
 The cheesecake was really good.
 The acid from the sauce really cut into the sweetness of the cheesecake and it really went well together.
 The creme brulee had a nice brulee layer on top.
 I’ve had better creme brulees before but this was pretty good and nice and light way to end your meal